stefanprodan/podinfo/README.md

 * `GET /readyz` used by Kubernetes readiness probe
 * `POST /readyz/enable` signals the Kubernetes LB that this instance is ready to receive traffic
 * `POST /readyz/disable` signals the Kubernetes LB to stop sending requests to this instance
+* `GET /error` returns code 500 and logs the error
 * `GET /panic` crashes the process with exit code 255
 * `POST /echo` echos the posted content, logs the SHA1 hash of the content
 * `GET /echoheaders` prints the request HTTP headers